voidfemme/label_wires/notes.md

   - Separate the tkinter window from the main controller
   - ConnectionApp should be left with only business logic
   - ConnectionApp will now be the Controller

+- Go through and make sure localization is applied anywhere there are displayed strings.